kchoi85/poc-blockchain/README.md

-# Blockchain with SHA256 :tada::tada::tada:
+# Blockchain with SHA256 :lock::key:
 Simple blockchain (Blocks + chain) in NodeJS :clap:

 ## Packages and references